kieranroneill/node-api-boilerplate/README.md

 ## Why did you bother to make this, Chief?

-Node.js is still an infant and I have built a few Node.js APIs in many different ways using different suggestions from the billions of blogs I have read.
+Node.js is still in it's infancy and I have built a few Node.js APIs in many different ways using different suggestions from the billions of blogs I have read.
 However, this project is a culmination of what I personally think works well for me.
 I have made things as modular as I can which allows for some nice testing and keeps the main file small.